Vermont starts long road to recovery from historic floods, helped by army of volunteers

 “There’s plenty of work that needs to be done to get us back to normal,” said Michael Reyes, who works for a hospitality group that owns the restaurant.

-The state is bracing for more wet weather expected to hit Sunday and Tuesday.
+With more rain coming, it’s critical that residents adhere to safety restrictions as they dig out of the storm, said Miro Weinberger, mayor of Burlington, Vermont’s largest city.

+“We continue to operate under a state of emergency, and more heavy rain is expected Sunday.
+Again, I urge you to heed all road closures and all directions from state and local officials, including to stay away from the river banks, brooks, and streams where flash floods can happen quickly,” Weinberger said.

-McCormack reported from Concord, New Hampshire.
+McCormack reported from Concord, New Hampshire, and Whittle reported from Portland, Maine.
 Associated Press reporters Lisa Rathke in Marshfield and Michael Casey in Boston contributed.